One of the blog commenting objectives is the generation of traffic to the commenter’s own blog.

 In addition, a great headline may get the click even if your comment isn’t a valuable one.

-A word of caution: sometimes the CL plugin doesn’t work properly and it doesn’t display “the latest blog post” feature.
+A word of caution: sometimes the CommentLuv plugin doesn’t work properly and it doesn’t display “the latest blog post” feature.

 2. Commenting on Low Traffic Blogs